galinngeorgiev/Uniswap-V3-LP-Bot/README.md

 3. The account has to have no NFT-s, in order for the bot to run.
 NFT-s are burned with burn() - see manual commands below.
 If all tokens are not collected first (after decreaseLiquidity() on the full liquidity), burn() tx produces error on Polygonscan "Fail with error 'Not cleared'".
 The ABI-s of the contracts used (all of them on the blockchain, made by Uniswap) are in the subdir /abi.

-4. A session lasts for RUNTIME_SEC=72000 i.e. ~ 24 hours.
+4. A session lasts for RUNTIME_SEC (=72000 iterations currently i.e. when  ~ 24 hours when DELAY_LOOP_SEC = 1).

-Parameters in global_params.py (if use, rename to global_params.py): the bot initiates NUM_LP = 5 LP positions ~$10 each = min(MAX_NUM_TOKEN0_LP, MAX_NUM_TOKEN1_LP * ETH price), each with price range 2 * LP_DISTANCE_TO_BOUND_PER wide, stacked adjacently to the left of the initiation (current) price.
+Parameters in global_params.py (all global variables are capitalized): the bot initiates NUM_LP = 5 LP positions ~$10 each = min(MAX_NUM_TOKEN0_LP, MAX_NUM_TOKEN1_LP * ETH price), each with price range 2 * LP_DISTANCE_TO_BOUND_PER wide, stacked adjacently to the left of the initiation (current) price.
 The bot liquidates them at the end of the session or when they are UNWIND_DISTANCE_TO_BOUND_PER  OTM.
 In the latter case, the bot replacesthe old LP position with a new LP position, but only when all LP positions are liquidated.
 Also, the bot swaps back to the original amounts when the extra amounts exceed MIN_SESSION_SWAP_PER of the total invested.
 If LP_SWAP = True, bot attempts to swap using LP (no slippage & and pool fee costs).

 Parameters in global_params0.py (if use, rename to global_params.py): the bot initiates NUM_LP = 1 LP positions ~$10 each = min(MAX_NUM_TOKEN0_LP, MAX_NUM_TOKEN1_LP * ETH price), with price range 2 * LP_DISTANCE_TO_BOUND_PER[0]  wide, with initiation (current) price immediately above its right price bound.
 But the bot liquidates/initiates frequently (every ~ 1-20 minutes).
 Unwinding happens typically because abs(signed WETH) / pool_liquidity in the last DELAY_LOOP_SEC (= 1) second exceeds MAX_UNWIND_TOKEN1_QUANTITY_TO_TVL_BP.
 Also, the bot swaps back to the original amounts when the extra amounts exceed MIN_SESSION_SWAP_PER of the total invested.
 If LP_SWAP = True, bot attempts to swap using LP (no slippage & and pool fee costs).

 5. The updates of the pool price (and therefore all tx-s) happen on every 'main iteration', currently run every DELAY_LOOP_SEC (= 1) seconds.
 Pool price, p&l and numerous other metrics can be found in the date-of-running log, in the subdir /logs.

 6. When a blockchain tx fails MAX_ATTEMPTS_FAILED_TX ( 5 currently), the bot stops, so outstading mints have to be unwond manually - see below.

+7. LP_SWAP = True: attempts LP_SWAP_MAX_ATTEMPTS_FAILED_TX times (currently 2) to avoid pool fee & slippage by swapping via LP position (with the tightest possible price range).
+When LP_SWAP:
+    i) the runtime may increase to max LP_SWAP_MULT_RUNTIME * RUNTIME_SEC (currently 2 * RUNTIME_SEC)
+   ii) when LP swap fails LP_SWAP_MAX_ATTEMPTS_FAILED_TX times or the extended end LP_SWAP_MULT_RUNTIME * RUNTIME_SEC is reached, conventional (non-LP) swap is executed.

-6. Manual commands to unwind the LP positions ():
+8. Manual commands to unwind the LP positions:
   - to completely unwind (a mint) tx. tokenID & liquidity are required - can be found under polygonscan.com > mint tx > logs > increaseLiquidity.
 One command runs all 3 separate functions (decreaseLiquidity(), collect() and burn()): python “C:\...\UniswapV3_LP\unwind.py" polygon tokenId liquidity
   - to only decrease liquidity. tokenID & liquidity are required (see above): python “C:\...\UniswapV3_LP\decreaseLiquidity.py" polygon tokenId liquidity
   - to only collect the funds (after decreaseLiquidity() is run). tokenId is required: python "C:\...\UniswapV3_LP\collect.py" tokenId polygon